 At Account Creation.
 An email address is required to provision a new CIPO Cloud Software account (paid or trial).
 Without this, we are unable to create your account.
 You may choose to provide other information at account creation, including contact information (full name, phone number, etc.), employment details (company name/size, your job title, etc.), and a system administrator’s email (if not you).

 In Other Communications.
 You may share information in communications with us relating to the Services, including during phone calls (and call recordings), chats, or over email.
 Personal data gathered may include contact information, employment details, user preferences, and any other information you choose to share.
-Please only provide us personal data that we need in order to respond to your request.
+You are responsible for providing us only the personal data that we need in order to respond to your request.

 Information We Collect From Your Employer.